 In addition to the formal sessions, the residency includes time set aside for contemplation, writing, and informal gatherings.
 The residency is both a rich reward and a stimulus for the months of solo work that lie ahead.

 During the residency, the student should expect to do the following:

-- Participate in assigned workshop sessions led by one or more of the faculty writers
+- Participate in assigned workshop sessions led by at least two of the faculty writers

 - Provide commentary and critique on the work of other students in the workshops